-Old age is oft associated with health concerns both physically and mentally for the senior citizens, which in turn takes a heavy toll on their finances.
-Therefore, it is necessary to provide them with adequate relaxation in terms of financial outflow as well as from a compliance perspective.
+Old age is often associated with health concerns, both physical and mental for the senior citizens, which in turn takes a heavy toll on their finances.
+Therefore, it is necessary to provide them with adequate relaxations in the form of tax deductions.

-Having this in mind, the government this time, vide Finance budget 2018 has chosen to introduce a good number of benefits for senior citizens.
-One such very significant amendment in Budget 2018 for senior citizens is the introduction of a new section i.e., Section 80 TTB.
+Having this in mind, the government in the Finance budget 2018 has chosen to introduce a good number of benefits for our senior citizens.
+One such important amendment in Budget 2018 (for senior citizens) is the introduction of a new section – Section 80 TTB.

 1. Applicability of Section 80TTB

-A deduction of lower of Rs 50,000 or amount of specified income is allowed from gross total income.
+A deduction of lower than Rs 50,000 or an amount from a specified income is allowed from the gross total income.
 Specified income is any of the following income in aggregate:

 - Interest on bank deposits (savings or fixed);

-- Interest on deposits held in co-operative society engaged in the business of banking including co-operative land mortgage bank or a co-operative land development bank;or
+- Interest on deposits held in a co-operative society engaged in the business of banking, including a co-operative land mortgage bank or a co-operative land development bank; or

 - Interest on post office deposits

 3. Exceptions to Section 80TTB